Chronosymbolic/Chronosymbolic-Learning/README.md

     - Specify directory name using `-r -f DIR_NAME` to run a test suite (logs are automatically generated in log/DIR_NAME)
         - e.g. `python test.py -f tests/safe/ -a -r -v -t 360 -o result/result.log`

-    - Or specify a file list using `-b -f FILELIST` (run files specified in the file list, whose format is the same as `tests/filtered`)
+    - Or specify a file list using `-b -f FILELIST` (run files specified in the file list whose format is one file path in each line)
-        - e.g. `python test.py -a -v -b -f tests/filtered -a -t 360 -o result/result.log`
+        - e.g. `python test.py -a -v -b -f tests/filtered.txt -a -t 360 -o result/result.log`

     - Increase log file verbosity using `-v` (not effective in output on screen)

     - Adjust timeout using `-t TIMEOUT`, only effective in directory mode

-    - Specify the overall result file using `-o FILE_NAME`, export a result CSV (with success and timing statistics) with the same file name using `-a`
+    - Specify the result summary log file using `-o FILE_NAME`; Export an additional result summary CSV `FILE_NAME_prefix.csv` (with success and timing statistics) using `-a`; The summary is only available when running multiple instances (directory mode or file list mode)

     - Start testing from the file index k in the folder `-s K` (`K` is the index starting from zero)

-    - If you want to run multiple instances, make sure to use different `FILE_NAME`-s in the config file to avoid clash (`config.yaml` in default)
+    - If you want to run multiple instances, make sure to use different `FILE_NAME`-s in the config file to avoid clash (`config.yml` in default)

     - More options see `--help`